 Books

 Working so much with the artwork of Macross and other anime shows, I would like to promote the great products that every Macross fan should own.
-Below is a list of the published books I own featuring line art and colored pictures from Macross, Nausicaa and Cowboy Bebop.
+Below is a list of the published books I own featuring line art and colored pictures from Macross and various other animation.
 If you're a fan of any of these anime shows I recommend learning more about these books and purchasing them for your enjoyment.
-Some of the books below are old and out of print, so they may be difficult to obtain (try eBay, online anime stores and the message boards of fan sites).
+Some of the books below are old and out of print, so they may be expensive and difficult to obtain (try eBay, online anime stores and the message boards of fan sites).
 However, there are many new books as well which are still available for a reasonable price.
+Important Note: All these books are written in Japanese.
+English words are found on the covers and in various titles/chapter headers mostly for stylistic purposes.

 Click Images For Larger View